-Study of consumer behaviour is helpful in understanding the purchase behaviour and preference of different consumers.
+The study of consumer behavior helps understand the purchase behavior and preferences of different consumers.

 Consumers differ in terms of sex, age, occupation, social status, religion, nationality, income, education, and family setup.

-These differences may be identified and their effects on buying behaviour may be evaluated effectively.
+These differences may be identified and their effects on buying behavior may be evaluated effectively.

 8. Adjustment with Change

-Consumer behaviour is dynamic, consumer behaviour may change over a long time due to changes in age, experiences, lifestyles, income and other similar factors.
+Consumer behavior is dynamic, consumer behavior may change over a long time due to changes in age, experiences, lifestyles, income, and other similar factors.

-Therefore, it is necessary to continuously study, analyse and understood changes so that effective decisions may be taken in respect of product, price, promotion, and distribution of products.
+Therefore, it is necessary to continuously study, analyze, and understand changes so that effective decisions may be taken with respect to the product, price, promotion, and distribution of products.

-Thus, through the study of consumer behaviour, the marketing company may adjust to the changed situation.
-Importance of Study Consumer Behaviour.
+Thus, through the study of consumer behavior, the marketing company may adjust to the changed situation.

 9. Decisions Regarding Sales Promotion

-A study of consumer behaviour is also vital in marketing decisions regarding sales promotion.
+A study of consumer behavior is also vital in marketing decisions regarding sales promotion.

-It enables the producers to know what motives prompt buyers to make purchases and the same is utilised in advertising media to awaken the desire to purchases.
+It enables the producers to know what motives prompt buyers to make purchases and the same is utilized in advertising media to awaken the desire to purchase.

-The marketers take decisions regarding the brand, packing, discount, gifts, etc. On the basis of consumer behaviour for promoting the sales of his products.
+The marketers make decisions regarding the brand, packing, discount, gifts, etc. Based on consumer behavior for promoting the sales of his products.

 10. Environmental Concern

-Increased public concern regarding environmental deterioration, resources shortage and population explosion has made marketing companies aware of the potentially negative impact of such products as high suds detergents, aerosol sprays, products using CFC pesticides, chemical, dye and chemical fertilizers.
+Increased public concern regarding environmental deterioration, resource shortage, and population explosion has made marketing companies aware of the potentially negative impact of such products as high suds detergents, aerosol sprays, products using CFC pesticides, chemicals, dyes, and chemical fertilizers.

 Research into consumer interests and practices enables the marketing company to develop and effectively promote environmentally sound products for socially concerned consumers.